Cuttack: Maratha barracks

-The Marhatta barracks are medieval era structures in Chauliaganj, presently used as headquarters of the 6th battalion of the Odisha State Armed police Force (OSAPF), were used as armory both during the Marhatta and British rule.
+The Marhatta barracks are medieval era structures in Chauliaganj, presently used as headquarters of the 6th battalion of the Odisha State Armed police Force (OSAPF), were used as armoury both during the Marhatta and British rule.
 These iconic long barracks are one of the oldest surviving buildings of Odisha and are widely perceived as original remaining structures and a unique example of the synthesis of Maratha and Odishan architecture.
 Rajaram Pandit started the work in 1775 and it was completed by Sadasiva Rao in 1795.
 Spread across a vast patch of forest land on the outskirts of the city, the place was infested by tigers, panthers, snakes and other wildlife.
 The forest was cleared except for some ancient trees, which are still standing tall.
 The domed structures were solidly built with local materials.
 Kiln baked bricks and lime mortar was used.
 There were big wells in the compound and underground cells.
 Separate stables for their horses and elephants, magazines for storing gunpowder, living quarters etc. were made.
 The barracks housed the artillery, cavalry and infantry forces.
 The Marathas had as many as 2,000 soldiers in the barracks.
 There was a thick wall around with watchtowers, none of which now exist.